skyfox69/jsapi/README.md

 ## Getting started

-Start by adding a route for the API operation to be created.
-For example, a non-resourceful route for a simple echo operation can be defined as below.
+Start by adding a route for the API endpoint.
+For example, a non-resourceful route for a simple echo endpoint can be defined as below.

 ```ruby
 # config/routes.rb